-LABEL DESCRIPTION Settings in this row apply to all ports.
+LABEL DESCRIPTION DSCP Setting lick DSCP Map to open the screen where you can set up the mapping between ource DSCP priority and IEEE 802.1p priority.
+Active This field allows you to activate/deactivate DiffServ on the switch.
+Port This read-only index number indicates which port you are activating.
+Settings in this row apply to all ports.
 Use this row only if you want to make some settings the same for all ports.
 Use this row first to set the common settings and then make adjustments on a port-by-port basis.
 Note: Changes in this row are copied to all the ports as soon as you make them.
-Active Select this option to enable DiffServ on the port.
+Active This allows you to activate DiffServ on a per port basis.
 Apply Click Apply to save your changes to the switch's run-time memory.
 The switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
-Cancel Click Cancel to start configuring this screen again.
+Cancel Click Cancel to reset the fields.